Calm Lake And Mountains

 Anxiety becomes a mental health problem when anxiety symptoms are experienced:

-• even when there is no specific current threat
+• When there is no specific current threat

-• when you experience symptoms regularly and have panic attacks
+• When you experience symptoms regularly and have panic and or anxiety attacks

 What Causes An Anxiety Disorder & Who Is At Risk?